What wounds are you hiding?

-“He heals the brokenhearted and binds up their wounds.” -Psalm 147:3
+Psalm 147:3 states, “He heals the brokenhearted and binds up their wounds.”

-God has more in store for the embarrassing, ugly, and hurtful sins of our past or mistakes of our present.
+God has more in store for the embarrassing, ugly, and hurtful sins of our pasts and mistakes of our present.
 Once we ask for forgiveness, Jesus doesn’t hold our past sins or mistakes against us.
 He doesn’t want us to live feeling guilty, but, rather, free.